Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on

 where $\Lambda_{\alpha \beta}=\delta_{\alpha \beta}\lambda_\alpha$.

-The computational efficiency of an iterative solution strategy to solve the linear system of equations or the eigenvalue problem in \cref{eqn:matrixmulti-vector} relies on the efficient evaluation of matrix multi-vector products $\bK\bU$, $\bM^\kappa \bU$ and $\bM\bU$, which will be the primary focus of this work.
+The computational efficiency of an iterative solution strategy for solving the eigenvalue problem in \cref{eqn:matrixmultivector} relies on the efficient evaluation of matrix multivector products $\bK\bU$, $\bM^\kappa \bU$ and $\bM\bU$ on distributed heterogeneous architectures, which will be the primary focus of this work.